 As great as it is that Spotify released an Apple Watch app, it does have a couple of major shortcomings that you should be aware of.
 As of writing, the app offers no option to store music locally on your wrist for offline listening.
 So if you were hoping to pre-load your watch with tunes from Spotify for your workout, you're out of luck.

-Unfortunately, it's a similar story for Apple Watch LTE owners with a data contract who were hoping to stream Spotify music directly from their wrist for listening on a pair of connected Bluetooth headphones.
-Currently the ability to do this doesn't exist in the Spotify app and there's a good chance it never will, since Apple's API for watchOS 5 doesn't permit third-party apps to use direct cellular or Wi-Fi streaming.
+It has been a similar story for Apple Watch LTE owners with a data contract who are hoping to stream Spotify music directly from their wrist for listening on a pair of connected Bluetooth headphones, although that's in the process of changing.
+As of November 2020, Spotify is rolling out standalone Apple Watch streaming, although it's not yet available for all users.

 With those limitations in mind, below are the steps you need to take to get the Spotify app to show up on your Apple Watch, followed by a brief guide on using the wrist-based interface.